scionproto/scion/doc/ControlPlanePKI.md

 ### Regular TRC Update

-In a regular update, the `VotingQuorum` parameter must not be changed.
-In the `PrimaryASes` section, only the issuing and online keys can change.
-No other parts of the `PrimaryASes` section may change.
+In a regular update, the `voting_quorum` parameter must not be changed.
+In the `primary_ases` section, only the issuing and online keys can change.
+No other parts of the `primary_ases` section may change.

 - All votes from ASes with unchanged online root keys must be cast with the online root key.
 - All ASes with changed online root keys must cast a vote with their offline root key.